younghch/operating-system-three-easy-pieces-homework/simulation/threads-api/README.md

 8. Now look at a slightly modified version of the code, which is found in main-signal-cv.c.
 This version uses a condition variable to do the signaling (and associated lock).
 Why is this code preferred to the previous version?
 Is it correctness, or performance, or both?

+	This code is preffered more for both.
+More correctness because we ensure the order of execution, more performance for the same reason described in q6,

 9. Once again run helgrind on main-signal-cv.
 Does it report any errors?

+	No error.